Pink Cookies In a Plastic Bag Getting Crushed by Buildings

-"Pink Cookies in a Plastic Bag Getting Crushed by Buildings" is a single from LL Cool J's fifth album, 14 Shots to the Dome.
-It was released on June 1, 1993, along with "Back Seat (of My Jeep)".
-The original version was produced by Marley Marl; however the more popular remix was produced by Easy Mo Bee.
-The song reached #2 on the Hot Rap Songs and #24 on the Hot R&B Songs charts.
+"Pink Cookies in a Plastic Bag Getting Crushed by Buildings" is a song by American hip-hop artist LL Cool J, released alongside "Back Seat (of My Jeep)" as the joint second single from his fifth studio album, 14 Shots to the Dome (1993).
+The original version was produced by Marley Marl, though the more popular remix was produced by Easy Mo Bee.
+The song reached No. 2 on the Hot Rap Songs and No. 24 on the Hot R&B Songs charts.
+The song's music video was directed by Brett Ratner.